 Submissions are to be made on EasyChair, in the Ph.D.
 Colloquium track.

 For questions, please contact the Ph.D.
 Colloquium Chair.

 Student Travel Grant

-	To support the professional development of Ph.D. students working in the field of modeling and simulation, both SIGSIM and NSF offers travel support for students to attend the ACM SIGSIM PADS conferences.
+To support the professional development of Ph.D. students working in the field of modeling and simulation, SIGSIM and NSF offer travel support for students to attend the ACM SIGSIM-PADS.

-	Individual award of up to $1000 will be made.
+Individual awards of up to $1,000 will be made.
 These awards can be used for travel, lodging, and registration expenses.
-Awardees will need to submit receipts for reimbursement.
+Awardees will need to submit receipts for reimbursement after attending the conference.

 - The applicant must be enrolled in a Ph.D. program.